Slow quasiparticle dynamics and anyonic statistics in a fractional quantum Hall Fabry-P\'erot interferometer: Fabry-P erot Interference in

-We interpret each of these slips as the entry of a single anyon into the interferometer.
+Fig. \ref{fig:fig5}B shows the phase $\theta$ of each trace extracted from the discrete Fourier transform.
+Notably, no background subtraction is necessary at constant $B$.
+We observe 18 phase slips over this range with a mean value of $2\pi\times 0.334$ and a standard deviation of $2\pi\times 0.038$.
+We interpret each of these slips as the entry of a single $e/3$ quasiparticle into the interferometer (or the neutralization of a single $-e/3$ quasi-hole).
 We correspondingly collect traces into groups where the phase is the same, and label these by a Greek letter $\{\alpha, \beta, \gamma\}$ corresponding to $N_{qp} \mod 3$.
 A numerical subscript distinguishes traces with the same $N_{qp} \mod 3$ that are separated by 3 phase slips; assuming each phase slip corresponds to entry of a single fractionally-charged quasiparticle, these traces correspond to charge configurations differing by an integer number of whole electron charges in the interferometer.
-Fig. \ref{fig:fig3}c compares traces $\{\alpha_i,\beta_i,\gamma_i\}$ for $i=\{1,...6\}$.
+Fig. \ref{fig:fig5}C-D compares traces $\{\alpha_i,\beta_i,\gamma_i\}$ for $i=\{1,...,6\}$.
 Each comparison shows a clear `triple-helix' pattern arising from the $2\pi/3$ relative phase shift between each set of curves.